nachogames/playwright-snapshot-helpers/README.md

 - Click on any snapshot to view it in full size with complete path information
 - Access from the command palette with "Playwright Helpers: View Snapshot Gallery"

+### Visual Testing Report
+> **Note:** Requires a custom JSON reporter that includes screenshot attachments in the test results to view visual testing reports.

+- Comprehensive view of all visual testing results in a gallery format
+- Filter test results by status (passed, failed, skipped)
+- Quickly identify and analyze failed visual tests
+- View test details including duration and error messages
+- Preview and compare actual, expected, and diff images for failed tests
+- Access from the command palette with "Playwright Helpers: View Visual Testing Report"

 ## Usage

 ### Managing Snapshots